bastards/photography/source/_posts/0001-02-04-choosing-a-digital-camera.markdown

 And, if you already have a great phone camera, what is it missing that prevents you from taking more satisfactory photos?

-**Note:** I'm assuming that the prospective camera has **manual controls**.
-I can't think of any good reason to buy a separate camera &ndash; *and* carry a good camera phone &ndash; if it doesn't have manual controls.
+**Note:** If you already have a decent camera phone/simple point-and-shoot, I take it as a given that you want **manual controls** in your new camera.
+I can't think of any good reason to buy a separate camera (and carry it around) if it doesn't at least have manual controls.

 I can't offer you advice on specific models (go to <a href="http://dpreview.com">DPReview.com</a> for all the details you can imagine).
 So I'll focus on factors that will significantly impact how much you'll use your new camera over your perfectly fine camera phone.